 You can access the 'Select contacts and schedule campaign' screen in the following ways:

-- If you've closed your campaign, select Campaigns from the navigation bar and then click on the Send icon against the campaign you want to send
+- If you've closed your campaign, select Campaigns from the navigation bar and then select the Send icon against the campaign you want to send

-- If you're within the campaign creation step process (this is the case if the steps are displayed in the top right corner of your screen), click on step 4, Contacts
+- If you're within the campaign creation step process (this is the case if the steps are displayed in the top right corner of your screen), select step 4, Contacts

 - Alternatively, you'll naturally arrive at this screen if you keep continuing through the campaign creation steps after creating your campaign content